noahwseo/noahwseo/README.md

 ### About me

-<h1 align = "left">Hi👋, this is Wonjin, a psychometrician whose research interest is scale development in the field of psychology.</h1>
+<h1 align = "left">Hi👋, this is Wonjin, a passionate psychometrician from South Korea.</h1>
 <h3 align = "left">I am working as a research associate in the department of psychology at the University of Victoria.</h3>

 <!--